-Holmesglen introduces mindfulness training for nursing students
+Mindfulness training for nursing students at Holmesglen TAFE

 Three nursing students stand in a simulated training ward during class.